Don't Tread on Me (Metallica song): Music and lyrics

 The instrumental introduction uses an eight-bar phrase from "America", a popular song from the musical West Side Story.
 It is in a moderate tempo of 104 bpm in 12/8.

-The lyrics reference American Revolutionary Patrick Henry's quote "give me liberty or give me death" with the line "liberty or death, what we so proudly hail".
+The lyrics reference American Revolutionary Patrick Henry's quote "give me liberty or give me death!" with the line "liberty or death, what we so proudly hail".
 The lyric, "To secure peace, is to prepare for war" refers to the Latin adage Si vis pacem, para bellum ("If you want peace, prepare [for] a war").
 The lyrics containing rattlesnake imagery are inspired by Benjamin Franklin's essay suggesting the rattlesnake is a good symbol for the American Spirit.

 Hetfield said the song was a reaction to the anti-establishment tone of their album ...And Justice for All: "This is the other side of that.
 America is a fucking good place.
 I definitely think that.
 And that feeling came about from touring a lot.
 You find out what you like about certain places and you find out why you live in America, even with all the bad fucked-up shit.
 It's still the most happening place to hang out."

 Hetfield also said "Don't Tread on Me, I love the song, but it shocked a lot of people, because everyone thought it was pro-war when they thought we were anti-war, and alls we're doing is writing songs, we're not standing politically on any side.
 Don't Tread on Me was just one of those 'don't fuck with us' songs, and obviously referencing the flag and the snake and what it meant, that all tied into the black album and the snake icon on the album cover, and I think it's great to play that song live.
 We're over here in Europe playing it, and people aren't appalled by the songs.
 We haven't played it in Iraq or Iran yet, though."

 The main guitar riff has been sampled on the song "Surface Patterns" by Canadian industrial band Front Line Assembly, from their 1994 album Millennium.

+Personnel

+Credits are taken from the album's liner notes.